 However, content marketing is also a bit more complicated than it looks at first because:

 - Promises must be kept.
 In terms of content marketing, this means creating new, high-quality content on a regular basis.
 At least once a month, preferably more often;

 - Content must not only be created but also promoted.
 That is, you should also invest at least in SEO and social networks.

-Before you start, be sure to formulate (for yourself) - Why are you doing it?
+Before you start, be sure to formulate (for yourself) - Why are you doing this?

-"Because everyone does it" or "we can do it now for a good price" and so on. - no correct answers.
+"Because everyone does it" or "we can do it now for a good price" and so on. - are not correct answers.
 Well, even if something is offered for free, it will definitely take your time.
-The time we always miss…
+The time we are always short of…

-It is important to understand what each specific activity will bring to your business.
-If there is no clear and reasonable answer to this "Why" - do not waste your time and money.
+It is important to understand what each specific action will bring to your business.
+If there is no clear and reasoned answer to this "Why" - do not waste your time and money.

-Don't be afraid to experiment.
-And be sure to analyze the results of your experiments.
-If the result was better / worse than your other activities - try to understand why.
-Try to repeat your most successful activities if you succeed - you have a new "weapon" that others may not know yet.
+Don't be afraid to experiment and be sure to analyze the results of your experiments.
+If the result turned out to be better/worse than your other actions, try to understand why.
+Try to repeat your most successful actions, if you will succeed - you have a new "weapon" that others may not know about yet.

 That is an advantage.